-This assessment activity requires you to conduct a guided quantitative sociological enquiry.
-A quantitative enquiry includes the entire process from identifying the research question to the final reporting and conclusion.
+This assessment activity requires you to conduct a guided qualitative sociological enquiry.

-A quantitative sociological enquiry requires the collection of data that are able to be counted or measured.
-Quantitative data collection methods could include but are not limited to: surveys, questionnaires, structured interviews and content analysis.
+A qualitative sociological enquiry requires essentially non-statistical data to be collected and analysed.
+Qualitative data collection methods could include, but are not limited to: non-participant observation, participant observation, and unstructured interviews.